Tibetan Jewelry - 15 million and counting....

 My Conclusion and Why I work in Stainless Steel

 I drive my artists in the studio crazy.
 Whenever we purchase new supplies, I cut it put it under the scope, test it, weight it to make sure it is true stainless steel because this is my metal of choice.
 Generally, we stay with the same 3 manufacturers and have our components created for us from sketches that we turn into 3D molds.
-Many of my charms are also stainless those that aren't are hand cast in USA Pewter, created here in the USA, Rhode Island and New York.
-While these charms are move expensive, you can't beat the quality and of course they contain no heavy metals.
+Many of my charms are also stainless those that aren't are hand cast in USA Pewter, created here in the USA, Rhode Island and New York and regulated by our FDA.
+While these charms are more expensive, you can't beat the quality and of course they contain no heavy metals.

 - Helmenstine, Anne Marie (27 Dec 2017), "What Is Tibetan Silver?", www.thoughtco.com